hello@mejocare.com

 Before the Surgery

-• Before scheduling for the transplant you may undergo several tests to check whether you're in good health for the surgery or not.
+• Before scheduling for the transplant, you may undergo several tests to check whether you're in good health for the surgery or not.

 During the Surgery